niti2442/credit-risk-classification/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
   * This model will help show accuracy on what the credit is of the borrowers.
 It has a high accuracy level of 95% is prediciting the outcome of the repayment of the initial loan.
 The borrower has good credit and will be able to make repayments to the loan.
+It has a precision score of 92% which shows that 92% of scores were correct.
+It has a recall score of 95% which shows that the model was 95% precise in measuring true positive values.